scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 ..
 [AmdVsGus] http://www.drdobbs.com/parallel/amdahls-law-vs-gustafson-barsis-law/240162980

 Gustafson-Barsis' law offers some hope stating that if the problem-size grows along with the number of parallel processors, while the serial portion grows slowly or remains fixed, speedup grows as processors are added.
-This might relax the concerns regarding Python as a language for parallel computing since the serial portion is mostly fixed in Python when all the data-processing is hidden behind libraries like Numpy and Scipy which are written in other languages.
+This might relax the concerns regarding Python as a language for parallel computing since the serial portion is mostly fixed in Python when all the data-processing is hidden behind libraries like NumPy and SciPy which are written in other languages.
 Nevertheless, a larger problem size demands more operational memory to be used for processing it, but memory is a limited resource.
 Even working with Big Data, it must be processed by chunks that fit into RAM.